 Truth is, I really haven’t been to that many places throughout the world.
 It wasn’t until just recently that I developed a drive to explore and began working towards becoming some sort of full-fledged wanderer.

 And although I was born outside of the U.S. and even lived in different parts of the West Coast, “culture shock” is something I’ve truly yet to experience.

 That is, until I went to China.

-One of the perks of attending university is the opportunity to interact and then hopefully befriend students who hail from not your part of the world.
+One of the perks of attending university is the opportunity to interact with and then hopefully befriend students who hail from all over the world.
 In my case, everyone happens to be from Hawaii.
 Not exactly the melting pot I was just trying to describe, but that’s okay.